 Elizabeth is a keen planner and works on shoestring budgets with short deadlines and difficult, seemingly impossible objectives.
 Joining IMPACT as a Finance and Admin officer Elizabeth has built the image of the organization by ensuring strict adherence to donor regulations, principle of integrity and transparency and value for money for community development initiatives.
-Coming from a pastoralism setup and aware of the diverse challenges that the community faces, Elizabeth is keen to see that, communities priorities within IMPACT Programs create positive change and there is value for money for Projects implemented..
+Coming from a pastoralism setup and aware of the diverse challenges that the community faces, Elizabeth is keen to see that, communities priorities within IMPACT Programs create positive change and there is value for money for Projects implemented.

-John developed passion on land and human rights advocacy and social transformation of pastoralist communities whereby he joined the civil society platform and began working with communities.He gained a wealth knowledge of experience from short courses and trainings ranging from community development and participatory methodologies, intellectual property law and documentation and participating in international negotiation processes linking them with community’s challenges.
+John developed passion on Land and Human rights advocacy and social transformation of pastoralist communities whereby he joined the civil society platform and began working with communities.He gained a wealth knowledge of experience from short courses and trainings ranging from community development and participatory methodologies, intellectual property law and documentation and participating in international negotiation processes linking them with community’s challenges.
 Have contributed to a number of policy development processes like the first Kenyan policy on traditional knowledge, cultural expression and folklore, the national land policy and article (8)J of the convention on biological diversity on access and benefit sharing mechanism.
 Currently working with IMPACT (indigenous movement for peace advancement and conflict transformation) as a program officer for community land protection program, assisting communities to undergo the process of community land registration as required by the community land Act 2016, beside other tasks of fundraising and making reports for partners..

-Ramson Karmushu joined IMPACT as a volunteer in March 2016.
-Ramson was later absorbed into the organization as the Field and logistics assistant.
-He was later given another task to coordinate researches with the academia institutions working collaboratively with the organization.
-Ramson therefore coordinated researches with researchers on resource based conflicts in Laikipia and Samburu with the I-CAN project under McGill University and the LAPSSET Research on the livelihood impacts of the Isiolo – Moyale Highway with the University of Sheffield.Ramson also serves across all projects in the organization as he serves the organization as well as driver since October 2016.
+While in IMPACT Ramson has co-ordinated researches with researchers from McGill University and The University of Sheffield under the I-CAN project on resource based conflicts within the counties of Laikipia and Samburu and the LAPSSET research on Livelihood impacts of the Isiolo – Moyale Highway respectively.Ramson doubles up as the organizational driver, since October 2016.
 Before joining IMPACT, he served as a volunteer for five years in different institutions to gain knowledge.
 Ramson values knowledge gained through working experiences than staying idle at home gaining nothing.
-In the five years as a volunteer, Ramson served as a volunteer in a primary school in his local village for one and a half years before joining an out-grower farmers group where he was trained to train farmers on chemical handling in the farms as well as a clerk keeping records and grading the produce before sending it abroad.
+In the five years as a volunteer, Ramson joined an out-grower farmers group where he was trained to train farmers on chemical handling in the farms as well as a clerk keeping records and grading the produce before sending it abroad.
 Later, he joined Lewa and worked in one of the lodges in the customer care department before joining Voluntary Services Overseas (VSO) International Citizen Service (ICS) program.
 He served as an in-country volunteer in Kilifi at the Kenyan Coast at a local CBO giving peer talks, environmental and hygiene lessons to primary and secondary schools pupils in smart clubs and with the Injective Drug Users (IDUs) making them active through casual employment and sports.
 Ramson’s keen interest is to serve to the best of his ability and to help everyone who is willing to be supported to attain his or her goals.
 Ramson also believes in networking and pulls everyone working to achieve something to work together for a common goals.